Cherreads

 Another pause.

-"Especially ones that smell like the Surface."
+"Especially ones that smell like the you."

 Her eyes didn't blink.